 How does membrane roofing apply to Vancouver?

 Membrane roofing is an ideal solution for flat or nearly flat roofing systems.
 The membrane roofing is applied to the entire surface area and sealed to form a seamless barrier that prevents water from leaking in and helps to move water to drainage ports.
 Membrane roofing is made of a variety of synthetic materials.
-Commonly the roofing system is made of a synthetic rubber, thermoplastic or modified bitumen.
+Commonly the roofing system is made of synthetic rubber, thermoplastic or modified bitumen.

 Types of membrane roofing